Apply for financial aid

 The TASFA

-- Available to Texas residents who are ineligible for the FAFSA
+- Available to Texas residents who did not complete the FAFSA

 - Application for state and institutional aid